Loading...

 LAN 510 Intermediate Colloquial Tibetan

-LAN 510 Intermediate Colloquial Tibetan (continued) Also taught by Nima Bhuti, this course is a continuation of the 2024 Summer Institute intermediate colloquial Tibetan course.
+LAN 510 Intermediate Colloquial Tibetan (continued) Also taught by Nima Bhuti, this course is a continuation of the 2024 fall semester intermediate colloquial Tibetan course.
 This course is for students with an established grounding in colloquial Tibetan.
 The focus will be to gain further fluency in reading, speaking, listening, and understanding Tibetan using the Central Tibetan dialect.
 Classes are mostly Tibetan with minimal English.
-Required Texts: Speak Fluent Tibetan by Dr. Chok Tenzin Monlam Peltsok (Google Books) Speak Tibetan the Tibetan Way by Nyima Dekyi (Google Books) PREREQUISITE: Although this is a continuing course from the 2024 Summer Institute, you are
+Required Texts: Speak Fluent Tibetan by Dr. Chok Tenzin Monlam Peltsok (Google Books) Speak Tibetan the Tibetan Way by Nyima Dekyi (Google Books) PREREQUISITE: Although this is a continuing course from the 2024 fall semester, you are

 14 08, 2024